max-cmoa/browsersync-reload-browser-test/README.md

-# browsersync-reload-browser-test
+# simple-starter-theme

-  Example that shows how browsersync executes tasks when changes are detected.
-When you want to see the changes in index.html, just open or reload the index.html file.
-Browsersync will start a server on localhost on port 3000. (no index.html opening required)
+  A simple starter theme for WordPress that uses abstracted sass and gulp files.

 ## Starting

       $ cd to-this-directory
       $ npm install

       See all gulp tasks type
       $ gulp --tasks

-      To use browsersync
+      To use browsersync to watch files and reload when changes are detected
       $ gulp watch

       To do a normal build type